junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Not funny, Dean."
 Cas says.

 "Not laughing."
-Dean replies.
+Dean replies, pointing his gun at the stones.
 "Long shot, but, any chance you know what's happening here?
 Anything to do with angels?"

 "They are not really angels, they are just statues."
 Cas stares at the cherubs.
 They remain still in his gaze.
 "They're not real.
 How can they possibly be alive?"

 "I'm not sure 'alive' is the right term here."
 Dean glances back to check how much farther they can back away before hitting anything.
 "I have a theory but I don't want to test it."

 "Dean?"
 Cas glances quickly at Dean then looks back at the stones.
-The cherubs have moved in that split of a second when he's not looking.
+The cherubs have moved in that split of a second when neither of them are not looking.
 They moved closer to them, small chubby arms reaching out like babies asking for a cradle, mouths opening, tiny fangs showing at the edge of the lips.

 Dean gasps again when he looks back, dragging both of them hurried away farther from the statues.
 "Don't look away!"
 He snaps.
-"Here's my theory: They can only move when we are not looking.
+"Okay call me crazy but here's my theory: They can only move when we are not looking.
 So as long as we keep our eyes on them, we are safe."

 "What do you think happened to the people disappeared?
 Are they dead?"
 Cas asks, not blinking at all as he stares.